H. J. Sterling: CAHA president

-Sterling was elected president of the Canadian Amateur Hockey Association (CAHA) to succeed Frederick E. Betts in March 1920.
+Sterling was elected president of the CAHA to succeed Frederick E. Betts in March 1920.
 The CAHA sought to establish an annual agreement with Allan Cup trustees where a percentage of profits from the playoffs would be turned over to the CAHA to develop amateur hockey in Canada.
 Trustee William Northey agreed to negotiate a deal, and to fund travel by the reigning 1920 Allan Cup champions Winnipeg Falcons to ice hockey at the 1920 Summer Olympics.
 The Falcons won the Olympic gold medal as the first Canadian national hockey team and were given a large banquet upon their return to Winnipeg.
 Sterling was unable to attend due to business reasons, and the CAHA was represented by its founding president W. F. Taylor.